isabelc/Comment-Notifier-No-Spammers/readme.txt

 License: GNU Version 2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simply lets visitors subcribe to comments to get an email notification of new comments.
-Migrates from 'Subscribe To Comments Reloaded' and 'Comment Notifier.'
+Easiest and most lightweight plugin to let visitors subscribe to comments and get email notifications.

 == Description ==

-Let your visitors subscribe to comments.
+Very simply, let your visitors subscribe to comments.
 They will then be notified by email when others comment on the same post.

-You can customize the notification emails on the setting page.

-The settings page also shows, at the bottom, the list of all subscribers.
-From there, you can unsubscribe people, if you wish.
+Works automatically upon activation, no settings required.

 This plugin focuses on a lightweight footprint.
 It simply just works upon activation.
 All settings are optional.
+For fastest pagespeed, no stylesheets or scripts are added.

+You can unsubscribe people from the settings page, if you wish.

+**Optional Settings** include:
+* You can customize the notification emails.
+* Set a custom "Unsubscribe Page" URL or unsubscribe message.
+* Send a "Thank You" message for first time commentators.
+* Send a copy of EACH notification to emails of your choice.

 **Easily Switch From Subscribe To Comments Reloaded**